 Thanks to their exfoliating effects, many hydroxy acid products are used to treat acne, wrinkles, age spots and discoloration issues such as hyperpigmentation and melasma.

 You can find AHAs and BHAs in many over-the-counter cleansers, masks and other products for treating acne and facial aging.
 Look for ingredients like glycolic acid, lactic acid, tartaric acid and salicylic acid, all of which are popular hydroxy acids.

 Like with other exfoliants, AHAs and BHAs can cause side effects, including irritation.
-Our guide to exfoliating for men explains how you can use these products safely to keep your skin looking its best, all without any major worries.

 If you have acne or other skin problems, it can be tempting to scrub your face with a cleanser to get them to go away.